radicula/radicula.github.io/_posts/weblog/2022-04-20-queer-media-roundup.md

 ### _Maurice_ (E. M. Forster)

 I think I've maybe talked about it on this site before, but _Maurice_ fundamentally frames my experience of pretty much all other happy queer fiction so I wanted to mention it here, again.
-E. M. Forster published _Maurice_ posthumously and the afterward in the version I read was heartbreaking: deeply cynical, reflecting on how, in sixty years, while the actual novel _Maurice_ was closer to being published than in the 1910s, the UK was no closer to actually being accepting of men loving other men.
+E. M. Forster published _Maurice_ posthumously and the afterword in the version I read was heartbreaking: deeply cynical, reflecting on how, in sixty years, while the actual novel _Maurice_ was closer to being published than in the 1910s, the UK was no closer to actually being accepting of men loving other men.
 E. M. Forster is more famous for his societal critique than his queer romance: whenever I read silly, fundamentally non-critical queer novels I want to (and do) criticize them for their lack of awareness of class and race, but also: do we not deserve to read and to write happy queer drivel?
 We have had to bear so many years of censorship -- should we not be allowed to make some things that are bad just for the sake of making them?